-In order to slice for a second toolhead, you will need to let Cura know that you have added a second toolhead.
-To do this, please go to Machine > Machine Settings > Extruder Count > 2.
-Select Ok to close out the screen.
-Next you will need to open the Machine settings again.
-You will now notice a new section labeled Extruder 2.
-Within it you will see an X offset and Y offset.
-Please set the X offset to 0 and the Y offset to -50.
+In order to slice for a second tool head, you will need to let Cura know that you have added a second tool head.

+- Select Machine > Machine Settings > Extruder Count > 2. - Select Ok to close out the screen. - Select Machine > Machine Settings to open the Machine settings again. - A new section labeled Extruder 2 is now present.
+Within it you will see an X offset and Y offset. - Set the X offset to 0 and the Y offset to -50. - Select Ok to save your changes.
+The Machine settings window will close.